Kuzmenko-Pavel/cross-site-login-detection/README.rst

 Your Social Media Fingerprint
 =============================

-Most major web platforms have a security vulnerability that involves the detection of logins.
-The vulnerability allows any random web site to determine that you have accounts at various other web sites.
-Because most people have multiple accounts and because there are lots of platforms with non-random demographics, the vulnerability could be used to infer personal details about you.
-Moreover, it could be used en mass to build databases such as those being used by the many companies that track people online.
+Most major web platforms have a security vulnerability that discloses the existence of an account.
+The vulnerability allows any random web site to establish that users have accounts at various other web sites.
+Because most people have multiple accounts and because there are lots of platforms with non-random userbase demographics, the vulnerability could be used to infer personal details about users.
+Moreover, it could be exploited en mass to build databases such as those being used by the many companies that track people online.

 Demonstration
 -------------